Loading…

 Waterproof glue for plastic

-Adiseal is a waterproof adhesive suitable for bonding plastic in wet or underwater conditions, and it can even seal leaks instantly.
-In the example provided, a 1cm x 25cm hole in a plastic tub was filled with water, and Adiseal was used to seal it immediately, effectively stopping the water from leaking out.
+Adiseal is a waterproof adhesive suitable for bonding plastic in wet or underwater conditions.
+It can also seal leaks instantly, even underwater.
+In our demonstration below, we cut a 1cm x 25cm hole in a plastic tub then filled the tub with water.
+With the water pouring through the hole, Adiseal was used to seal it instantly, stopping the leak in an instant.

 Applying a waterproof adhesive on plastic that can seal & glue plastic underwater.